codingtarun/php_blog/MySQL.md

 3. Is Open Source.
 4. MySQL is RDBMS.
 5. Fast , reliable, scalable and easy to use.
-6. Can be used with any client/server side systesms.
+6. Can be used with any client/server side or embedded systesms.

 ```